HariSanadhya/rolling.data.sales/README.md

 1.  source/R\_rollingsales\_brooklyn.R:- R code that reads the dataset present in the data folder and perfrom analysis on it.

-2.  data/rollingsales\_brooklyn.csv:- The original data file downloaded from the Rolling Data Sales website.
+2.  data/rollingsales\_brooklyn.xls:- The original data file downloaded from the Rolling Data Sales website.

+3.  data/rollingsales\_brooklyn.csv:- The csv data file generated from the original downloaded file from the Rolling Data Sales website.
+ONly the type of the file changed, no other changes made.

-3.  paper/patterns.md:- This file contains the result of the analysis and information regarding meaningful patterns observed during analysis.
+4.  paper/patterns.md:- This file contains the result of the analysis and information regarding meaningful patterns observed during analysis.

-4. README.md:- This file includes an explanation of the purpose of the project and the other files.
+5. README.md:- This file includes an explanation of the purpose of the project and the other files.

 Session Information
 ===================